 Michael has been especially active handling cases arising out of the improper sale of life insurance policies (and interests therein) on the secondary market, sometimes referred to as stranger-originated life insurance (STOLI).
 For several of the firm’s insurer clients, Michael provides representation in connection with attempts by "factoring companies" to effectuate purchases of structured settlement payment streams.
 Michael has a record of successfully litigating the full spectrum of case variations that arise out of STOLI and structured settlements.

 Michael has litigated a broad range of commercial issues, including real estate disputes, equipment leasing, lending agreements, shareholder disputes, and construction cases.
-Michael is especially focused on software defect and implementation cases, and has represented providers and customers in this context.
+Michael is especially focused on software defect, licensing and implementation cases, and has represented providers and customers in this context.
 For example, after recently obtaining partial summary judgment on behalf of a software provider, Michael led a Drinker Biddle trial team to complete defense victory in a jury trial on the remaining claims.

 In another case, Michael obtained a substantial award for a client that had contracted with a software development firm to produce computer sports games.
 Michael commenced and prosecuted a successful arbitration proceeding when the software development firm failed to produce a working product.